Last updated 5/15/2022. Added some more findings for audio.

 - Setup Raspberry Pi OS

-You may have gotten your Raspberry Pi like I did with a SD Card, with the OS pre-installed.
+You may have gotten your Raspberry Pi like I did with a SD Card, with the 32-bit Raspberry Pi OS pre-installed.
+If that’s fine, great!
 If not, you can download the Raspberry Pi imager to install the OS on the SD card.
 Raspberry Pi OS with desktop is recommended, but you can install Lite or any other of the included operating systems if you know what you’re doing.
 Some of the OSs have different use cases.

 There is a 64-bit beta of Raspberry Pi OS available (choose the latest available build from the link), which is generally recommended for use on newer Raspberry Pi models so you can get the most out of your Pi.
 I originally installed the standard 32-bit version, but then thought better of it, installed the 64-bit version, and experienced significantly better OutFox performance (case in point: 64-bit was better with OutFox WITHOUT overclocking the pi than the 32-bit was WITH overclocking).
-So yeah, do it if you have a RP 3 or 4 that supports 64-bit.
+So yeah, do the 64-bit route if you have a RP 3 or 4 that supports 64-bit.

-If you already have an OS and don’t know whether it’s 32 bit or 64 bit, go and type ‘uname -m’ into the console.
+If you already have an OS installed and don’t know whether it’s 32 bit or 64 bit, go and type ‘uname -m’ into the console.
 If it shows something like armv7, you have 32-bit. armv8 indicates 64-bit.
 You can reinstall your OS at any point if you’d like, however, installing a new OS will wipe your entire SD card and you’ll have to start from square 1.

 - Download/install Project OutFox